Land Grant & Sea Grant: Acts, History & Institutions

 - Events leading to the establishment of Land-Grant universities.

-- A chronology of federal legislation affecting public higher education and extension.
+- Timeline of federal legislation affecting public higher education and Extension.

 UF/IFAS: A Brief Overview

-The Institute of Food and Agricultural Sciences (IFAS) is a federal, state, and local government partnership dedicated to education, research and extension.
+The University of Florida's Institute of Food and Agricultural Sciences (UF/IFAS) is a federal-state-county partnership dedicated to education, research and Extension.

 - BANKHEAD-JONES ACT OF 1935.
 June 29, 1935.
 In order to provide for the more complete endowment and support of the colleges in the several States, Puerto Rico, the Virgin Islands, and Guam.

 - HATCH ACT.
 March 2, 1887.
-AN ACT to establish agricultural experiment stations in connection with the colleges established in several States under the provisions of an act approved July second, eighteen hundred and sixty-two, and of the acts supplementary thereto
+An Act to establish agricultural experiment stations in connection with the colleges established in several states under the provisions of an act approved July 2, 1862, and of the acts supplementary thereto.

 - SMITH-LEVER ACT.
 Established in 1914, Cooperative Extension was designed as a partnership of the U.S. Department of Agriculture and the land-grant universities, which were authorized by the Federal Morrill Acts of 1862 and 1890.
 Legislation in the various States has enabled local governments or organized groups in the Nation's counties to become a third legal partner in this education endeavor.